TritonDataCenter/triton-kubernetes/README.md

 Will persist state in the `/triton-kubernetes/` folder for the provided user in Manta Cloud Storage.

 ### Local
-Will persist state in the `~/.triton-kubernetes/` folder on the machine Triton Kubernets was run on.
+Will persist state in the `~/.triton-kubernetes/` folder on the machine Triton Kubernetes was run on.

 ### Examples
  * [Manager](https://github.com/joyent/triton-kubernetes/tree/master/docs/guide/cluster-manager.md)